microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 Here we retrieve the saved data, and if there's any we update the state accordingly.
 It's important to do this *before* updating the route, as there might be code relying on the state during the page update.

 We can also make the *Dashboard* page our application default page, as we are now persisting the account data.
 If no data is found, the dashboard takes care of redirecting to the *Login* page anyways.
-In `updateRoute()`, replace the fallback `return navigate('/login');` with `return navigate('dashboard');`.
+In `updateRoute()`, replace the fallback `return navigate('/login');` with `return navigate('/dashboard');`.

-Now login in the app and try refreshing the page, you should stay on the dashboard.
+Now login in the app and try refreshing the page.
+You should stay on the dashboard.
 With that update we've taken care of all our initial issues...

 ## Refresh the data